-Here are the 10 official public holidays in the Netherlands…
+Here are the 11 official public holidays in the Netherlands…

 - Easter Sunday and Monday are both public holidays in the Netherlands.
 Banks, public offices and private companies are closed on Easter Monday.
 Public transport runs on a holiday schedule both days.

 - Ascension Day is a public holiday in the Netherlands.
 Schools, government offices and private companies are closed.
 Public transport runs on a holiday schedule.

-- Christmas and the day after (known elsewhere as ‘Boxing Day’) are public holidays in the Netherlands.
+- Christmas and the day after (also known as Boxing Day) are public holidays in the Netherlands.
 Government offices, banks and private companies are closed both days.
 Public transportation runs on a holiday schedule both days.